qddjs/qdd/README.md

 order to maintain levels of compatibility that we're completely ignoring.

 All software is about tradeoffs.
-In this case, we're making the tradeoff that this tool is only useful if all your dependencies are `install`-script-free, and that you don't need the `.bin` directory.
-These are some pretty severe limitations, but in many situations, this is still good enough to get the job done.
+In this case, we're making the tradeoff that this tool is only useful if all your dependencies are `install`-script-free.
+This is a prette severe limitation, but in many situations, this is still good enough to get the job done.

 ## Example